OUT-LAW NEWS 3 min. read

 The borrowers’ core argument was that the contractual terms inherited from Northern Rock required TSB to apply its own lower SVR, rather than maintain the separate Whistletree rate.
 TSB argued that, under the general conditions applicable to the borrowers, it simply stepped into the shoes of Northern Rock and could continue to vary the inherited SVR without adopting its own house SVR.

-In July 2024, the High Court ruled that TSB had not breached the express terms of the General Conditions applicable to the claimants' mortgage contracts.
-The borrowers launched an appeal, but on 26 January the Court of Appeal upheld the High Court’s ruling.
+In July 2024, the High Court ruled that TSB had not breached the express terms of the General Conditions applicable to the borrowers' mortgage contracts.
+The borrowers appealed, but on 26 January the Court of Appeal upheld the High Court’s decision.

-The court rejected this argument.
-It confirmed that section 140A(5) CCA imposes a clear statutory boundary whereby courts cannot make any section 140B remedy “in connection with” a regulated mortgage contract, including repayment orders, interest adjustments or variations, even where that mortgage is a related agreement linked to an unsecured loan.
+The Court of Appeal rejected this argument.
+It adopted TSB’s case which was that that section 140A(5) CCA imposes a clear statutory boundary whereby courts cannot make any section 140B remedy “in connection with” a regulated mortgage contract, including repayment orders, interest adjustments or variations, even where that mortgage is a related agreement linked to an unsecured loan.
 The judge stated that borrowers cannot “use the unsecured loan as a back door” to obtain relief on a regulated mortgage.

-Reading, a civil litigation expert specialising in financial services claims, conceded that the judgment may be viewed as a significant “setback” for mortgage prisoners.
-However, he said the ruling also provided helpful clarification, both for lenders on their obligations and for borrowers on their rights to seek contractual or CCA‑based relief in the courts.
-“For lenders, it provides clarity from the Court of Appeal: where the CCA point had yet to be subject to judicial scrutiny, a transferee may maintain a cohort‑specific SVR and CCA, but judicial remedies cannot be used to unwind or amend regulated mortgages.”
+Reading, a civil litigation expert specialising in financial services litigation, recognised that the judgment may be regarded as a significant “setback” for mortgage prisoners.
+However, he said the ruling also provided helpful clarification, both for lenders on their obligations and for borrowers on their rights to seek contractual or CCA based relief in the courts.
+“For lenders, it provides clarity from the Court of Appeal: CCA remedies cannot be used to unwind or amend regulated mortgages even where there is a related unsecured loan.
+This was an important clarification in circumstances where the CCA point had yet to be subject to appeal court scrutiny.”

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.